GAMR1520/GAMR1520/_references/errors.md

 The message `list index out of range` tells us more precisely what we did wrong.

 It seems that the *list index* we used (`4`) was *out of range*.
+With this very specific information, we can study the code leading up to the error to establish what happened.
+In this case, we can see that the list has only two elements, so something in our logic is wrong.

 ## Start at the end and work backwards